abennion/userctl/ansible/README.md

 A simple Ansible playbook for managing users.
 The playbook:

-* Adds a user, including public key, on a remote host
+* Adds a users on a remote host including public keys
 * Lists users on a remote host
-* Deletes the user from the remote host
+* Deletes users from the remote host

 To run the playbook, you may need to: